fennel-ai/client/docs/pages/api-reference/client.md

 * `request_id: str` - The request ID returned by the `extract_historical_features` method.
 This ID uniquely identifies the feature extraction operation
+* `cancel: bool` - If set to True, the feature extraction operation will be cancelled.
+Default is ofcourse, False.

 **Returns:**